RyanScottLewis/mruby-fltk/README.md

 > NOTE: Not yet released!
 > **Do not use until it is on the list of [MRuby Gems](http://www.mruby.org/libraries/) and this notice is gone.**

-This is a direct port of the C code, so you can use the official documentation for FLTK.
+This is an almost direct port of the C code, so you can use the official documentation for FLTK.

 ## Compatibility Notes